Skip to content

 Resource Efficiency

 A complete GPT-2 124M implementation in Sheaf is 1,908 tokens, while the equivalent PyTorch is 7,486.
-Sheaf's uniform syntax keeps the code concise and close to the math.
+Sheaf's uniform syntax keeps the code concise and unambiguous.

 Context usage counts GPT-4 tokens (tiktoken) across model, training, and sampling code.
 Deploy size is the minimal runtime required to train and run a model on a CUDA GPU.